Pwd9000-ML/blog-devto/posts/2021/Github-Automate-Azure-RBAC/Github-Automate-Azure-RBAC.md

 }
 ```

-That's it, now each time a new JSON definition is added or an existing definition is amended on our repository under the path `./roleDefinitions/` the changes when pushed to our repo will trigger our github actions workflow and will auto-magically create or update any existing RBAC roles in Azure and we can now use proper version control and automation around governing our Azure RBAC custom role definitions using Github Actions.
+That's it, now each time a new JSON definition is added or an existing definition is amended on our repository under the path `./roleDefinitions/` the changes when pushed to our repo will trigger our github actions workflow and will auto-magically create or update any existing RBAC roles in Azure and we can now use proper version control and automation around governing our Azure RBAC custom role definitions using GitHub Actions.

 ![run-output](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2021/Github-Automate-Azure-RBAC/assets/run-output.png)